 With Hyperledger Fabric v2.0, the user can add a Chaincode externally through a Docker image.
 The process of adding an external chaincode becomes difficult if you do not possess enough technical knowledge.
-However, on Catalyst Blockchain Manager, you can refer to your Docker image that was uploaded to your online repository.
-Catalyst Blockchain Manager will run the chaincode container in the same environment as the Hyperledger Fabric application.
+However, on Catalyst Blockchain Platform, you can refer to your Docker image that was uploaded to your online repository.
+The Catalyst Blockchain Platform will run the chaincode container in the same environment as the Fabric application.

-Catalyst Blockchain Manager supports Hyperledger Fabric application v2.0 capabilities, which define the following chaincodes lifecycle:
+Catalyst Blockchain Platform supports Hyperledger Fabric application v2.0 capabilities, which define the following chaincodes lifecycle:

 - Package the chaincode - This step can be completed by one organization or by each organization.
-The user needs to create a Docker image and provide a link to the Docker repository while adding a chaincode template in Catalyst Blockchain Manager.
+The user needs to create a Docker image and provide a link to the Docker repository while adding chaincode in Catalyst Blockchain Platform.

-Important - You need to add environment variables mentioned in the guide to run chaincode in Catalyst Blockchain Manager.
+Important - You need to add environment variables mentioned in the guide to run chaincode in Catalyst Blockchain Platform.

 - Install the chaincode on your peers - Every organization that will use the chaincode to endorse a transaction or query the ledger needs to complete this step.